 - Downloading from Source Water Protection Grants webpage

-- Contacting the MDH Planner and Hydrologist Districts (PDF), or Community Public Water Supply Unit (PDF), or Noncommunity Public Water Supply Unit Field Staff and Districts (PDF), or local delegated programs, or Minnesota Rural Water Association staff Source Water Specialists
+- Contacting the MDH Planner and Hydrologist Districts (PDF), or Community Public Water Supply Unit (PDF), or Noncommunity Public Water Supply Unit Field Staff and Districts (PDF), or local delegated programs, or Minnesota Rural Water Association: MRWA Staff (PDF) Source Water Specialists

 - See Drinking Water Protection Contacts website for MDH district maps and contact information

 The following documentation is required to be submitted along with the grant application: